China's Elevated Bus Project Seemed Too Good To Be True — And It Was

 How, they asked, would the straight vehicle handle curved streets?
 How would it turn corners or avoid pedestrian overpasses and tall trucks?
 And how would cars driving underneath the bus be able to see road signs or switch lanes without causing accidents?

-"The elevated bus would just get stuck in traffic and make things even worse," says Shen Gang, an urban transport export at Tongji University in Shanghai and an early critic of the project.
+"The elevated bus would just get stuck in traffic and make things even worse," says Shen Gang, an urban transport expert at Tongji University in Shanghai and an early critic of the project.
 "The idea was absurd, childish."

 Yet the project continued to pick up speed.
-A model of the bus attracted attention at an international hi-tech expo in Beijing last year.
+A model of the bus attracted attention at an international high-tech expo in Beijing last year.

 In a video interview last year, Bai Zhiming, the entrepreneur who bought the patents for the elevated bus, boasted to the People's Daily that the Beijing municipal government had expressed interest in the project.